top of page

 📆 Step 2: Set a Timeline (2–4 Weeks)

-• Kick off on a Monday
+• Kick off on a Monday.

-• Include themed weeks or daily mini-goals
+• Include themed weeks or daily mini-goals.

 📣 Step 3: Promote Participation Creatively

-Use a multi-channel approach:
+Use a multi-channel approach to drive engagement:

-• Email invites and internal newsletters
+• Send out email invites and internal newsletters.

-• Slack/Teams reminders and celebration threads
+• Use Slack/Teams for reminders and celebration threads.

-• Posters in common areas
+• Put up posters in common areas.

-🗣️ “We ran a Hydration Challenge and saw 78% participation just by adding water tracker sheets to desks and recognizing top participants weekly.” — Anna P., Wellness Coordinator at Orbit Enterprises
+🗣️ “We ran a Hydration Challenge and saw 78% participation just by adding water tracker sheets to desks and recognizing top participants weekly.”Anna P., Wellness Coordinator at Orbit Enterprises.

 👩⚕️ Step 4: Partner with Health Professionals